ArweaveTeam/docs.arweave.org-info/mining/setup/sample-configs/vdf.md

 - Run your miner with:
   - `vdf_client_peer` flags to restrict which nodes can query your server's VDF
   - `vdf hiopt_m4` to enable a VDF algorithm optimized for the M4 processor
+  - `local_peers` set to include the nodes you provide vdf for
+- Run your nodes with:
+  - `local_peers` set to include the VDF nodes address

 # 2. Sample Directory Structure